 Response to Question/Comment #3: No, the submission of comments, suggestions, recommendations for funding categories, or even proposing specific projects will have no bearing on either eligibility or likelihood of funding.
 Conversely, failure to submit comments will also have no bearing on eligibility or likelihood of funding.
 The purpose of a request for information is to assist in the development of a potential procurement (or in this case grant program) by inviting other departments, potential bidders or other interested parties to provide technical and business advice concerning standards, practices, costs, limitations, needs, and other information which are relevant for successful implementation of our program.
 Comments received about specific project proposal ideas that are not submitted in the form of a question about eligibility or recommended topic area, will not be listed here, but may be used by the programs to evaluate draft grant selection criteria.

 Question/Comment #4: Some comments were received about the fact that the primary focus of the grant program in its first year is on nutrient issues in southern New England watersheds.

-Response to Question/Comment #4:The focus on nutrient related impairments emerged out of discussions among the Southern New England Coastal Watershed Restoration Program partners, a diverse group of stakeholders, including non-governmental organizations and state, federal, and local agencies concerned with the watersheds of Narragansett Bay, Buzzards Bay, the south side of Cape Cod, and the Islands.
+Response to Question/Comment #4:The focus on nutrient related impairments emerged out of discussions among the Southeastern New England Coastal Watershed Restoration Program partners, a diverse group of stakeholders, including non-governmental organizations and state, federal, and local agencies concerned with the watersheds of Narragansett Bay, Buzzards Bay, the south side of Cape Cod, and the Islands.
 Nutrient pollution is widely regarded as one of the most significant water quality issues facing this region--one that will cost the region billions of dollars in the coming decades and is a top concern identified in the Comprehensive Conservation and Management Plans of both National Estuary Programs.